 4. Implement an Electronic RCA Process

-One way to achieve higher quality outcomes is to implement a software solution for occurrence reporting that includes RCA as part of the follow-up management process.
-Instead of tracking reports on paper or in Excel, a software system can help organizations track all of that data in one place.
+One way to achieve higher quality outcomes is to implement a an incident reporting software that includes RCA as part of the follow-up management process.
+Instead of tracking reports on paper or in Excel, an incident reporting software can help organizations track all of that data in one place.
 Then, it is much more efficient to conduct an accurate root cause analysis.

 By encouraging the sharing of information, putting processes in place for effective communication, and promoting a culture of safety, conducting effective root cause analysis through an electronic solution can positively impact quality outcomes.